Vegan coconut macaroons that are chewy on the inside and crisp on the outside! They taste like regular macaroons but are paleo and maple-sweetened.

 - Use a 1.5 tbsp cookie scoop (the scoop is important so they have the right shape – if you don't care about the shape, you can roll them into balls and flatten slightly with your palm) to form 12 25-gram balls.
 Place at least 2" apart of the cookie sheet.
 If any bigger bits of coconut are sticking out, pat them down so that they don't burn.

 - Bake for 21-23 minutes or until the cookies are lightly browned.
 Let cool on the cookie sheet and let cool completely before storing in an airtight container.
-They should stay good for up to 4 days.
+They should stay good for up to 1 week.
+If you dip them in chocolate and drizzle chocolate on them, they last even longer (like 10-14 days!).